akruszewski/gibl/manuscript/chapter4.md

 ### 4.1.2.
 Updating existing code

+Now that we implemented the smart-contracts logic, the next thing we need to address is the frontend - how will our users use it.
+For that, we will update our implementation to support contracts by reading from a file.
+If a file named `contract.script` exists, we will read and parse it (with `read`) and then run the code.

-Now, in `blockchain.rkt` we slightly rewrite the money sending procedure to accept contracts:
+Within `blockchain.rkt` we will slightly rewrite the money sending procedure to accept contracts:

 ```racket
 (define (send-money-blockchain b from to value c)